samueldodini/git_academicwebsite/content/workingpapers/pest_control_refdep/index.md

 ---
-abstract: "People often set goals that they fail to meet.
-One intuitive way of addressing this is to evaluate one’s progress in smaller components.
-Theory suggests this should reveal reference-dependent preferences and loss aversion.
-This paper uses novel data from a sales company to test for reference-dependent daily labor supply as a commitment device to offset present bias for achieving longer-run goals.
-I show that daily labor supply shifts downward at a worker’s expectations.
-Daily expectations are selected by workers based on long-run objectives around the bonuses paid by the firm at the end of the sales season.
-After surpassing their bonus threshold, workers reduce their hours from what was a consistent labor supply in their prior personal equilibrium, consistent with the bonus being the impetus behind daily reference dependence.
-An online real-effort experiment further supports the idea that short-run reference dependence can be “made” through a firm’s compensation scheme.
-The experiment implies that this leads to greater firm profitability."
+abstract: "This paper uses data from a door-to-door sales company and an online experiment to examine the relationship between reference-dependent daily labor supply and long-run goal achievement.
+In the sales data, I show that daily labor supply kinks downward at a worker’s expectations and that these expectations directly correspond to bonuses paid at the end of the sales season.
+The bonuses induce workers to adopt long-run targets and subsequently distribute these into internalized daily goals around which they exhibit loss aversion.
+These dynamics explain why non-linear payment schemes increase performance: workers change their short-run behavior in response to long-run performance targets.
+The online experiment confirms a causal interpretation of this relationship between bonuses and short-run behavior and supports the idea that short-run reference dependence can be "made" or induced by firms by adopting non-linear compensation schemes.
+These dynamics increase worker output and firm profitability and can explain why non-linear compensation is so popular in the labor market."

 authors:
 - admin